-On November 30, 2015, staff from GEI completed an annual inspection of the We Energies Landfill No. 3 in compliance with § 257.84(b) Annual inspections by a qualified professional engineer.
+On November 17, 2016, staff from GEI completed an annual inspection of the We Energies Landfill No. 3 in compliance with § 257.84(b) Annual inspections by a qualified professional engineer.
 Overall the landfill is in very good condition.
 The landfill operators are doing a good job of placing and compacting ash as it is delivered to the site to limit erosion and prevent fugitive dust.
 The landfill is properly graded to prevent contact water run-off and prevent storm water run-on.
 The leachate system was functioning as designed and the landfill operators are keeping up with leachate hauling.
-Based on my observations and review of the leachate hauling records and weekly inspection reports, the landfill is constructed and being operated in accordance with Construction Permit No. 0400 dated February 27, 2002; Operating License 9380 issued on April 3, 2014; the requirements of Part 115, Solid Waste Management of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended; and 40 CFR 257 Subpart D - Standards for the Disposal of Coal Combustion Residuals in Landfills and Surface Impoundments.
+Based on my observations and discussions with the landfill personnel the landfill is constructed and being operated in accordance with Construction Permit No. 0400 dated February 27, 2002; the current Operating License; the requirements of Part 115, Solid Waste Management of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended; and 40 CFR 257 Subpart D - Standards for the Disposal of Coal Combustion Residuals in Landfills and Surface Impoundments.